StereoSpike: Depth Learning with a Spiking Neural Network

 \subsection{Performances}

-Our model performances are almost as good as those obtained from DDES \cite{tulyakov-et-al-2019} (the current state of the art), which is a fully-fledged ANN using 3D convolutions within a less general framework.
-In addition, StereoSpike's architecture is not specific to the estimation of depth and could be used for any other large-scale regression task.
-StereoSpike also performs better than TSES and CopNet, which by the way only predict depth at places where there have been events.
-Please refer to Figure \ref{fig:predictions} for qualitative visualizations of depth reconstructions obtained with our model and to Table \ref{table:perfs_table} for a quantitative comparison with previous works on the Mean Depth Error (MDE), the most common metric used for characterizing depth estimation on the MVSEC.
+Figure \ref{fig:predictions} shows qualitative visualizations of depth reconstructions obtained with our model.
+Table \ref{table:perfs} provides a quantitative comparison with previous works on the Mean Depth Error (MDE), the most common metric used for characterizing depth estimation on MVSEC.

-In terms of MDE, performances obtained from the monocular and binocular encoders are similar.
-This suggests that in addition to being --for the most part-- a non-temporal task, depth reconstruction from DVS data can be efficiently tackled on a monocular setting.
-The predictions of our model are mainly driven by monocular cues, but further work on the architecture could leverage the presence of a second event camera.
+In outdoor scenarios, our model outperforms E2Depth \cite{Hidalgo20threedv} by a large margin at all cutoff distances, and with 25$\times$ fewer parameters.
+This is not due to the fact that \cite{Hidalgo20threedv} takes input from only one camera as the monocular version of StereoSpike still remains consistently superior to this competitor.